arkhn/fhir-pipe/GET_STARTED.md

 source .env
 ```

-## 2.A Docker Setup
+## 2-A Docker Setup

 You can use Docker to start quickly playing with demos.
-Alternatively, the **2.B Manual Setup** section explains how to install the pipeline step by step.
+Alternatively, the **[2.B Manual Setup](#2-b-manual-setup)** section explains how to install the pipeline step by step.

 In the `fhirpipe` directory, copy `config_docker.yml` into `config.yml`.